 From there, the Zeppelins pointed full steam ahead.

 I think it's fair to ask a question of the people behind The Most Annoying Germans of 2011.

-That question is not what will people think of Germany with all these programmes about Germans getting on each other's nerves and wanting to leave the country?
+Surprisingly, that question is not what the fuck will people think of Germany with all these shows about Germans getting on each other's nerves and wanting to leave the country?

-No, the question is who the hell do you think you are?
+No, rather the question who the hell do you think you are?

 The gracious Miss Katzenberger has not responded to this taunt on her highly-professional, multilingual website.
 (I notice that none of the panel of commenters has a goddamn multilingual website, BTW.)

 But if she should wish to tell these TV sorts where to get off, I invite her to do it this Friday, January 13.
-It, of course, is the fourth annual Deutschland über Elvis International Day to Bite Me.
+The fourth annual Deutschland über Elvis International Day to Bite Me.

 Bite me, bitte!